HIP-infrastructure/anywave-code/README.md

 cmake .. -DCMAKE_PREFIX_PATH=/home/user
 ```

-The binary are built using RPATH to the CMAKE_PREFIX_PATH so you should not create script to set the LD_LIBRAY_PATH
+The binaries are built using RPATH to the CMAKE_PREFIX_PATH so you should not create script to set the LD_LIBRARY_PATH